mierzejk/watcheRS/README.md

 # watcheRS
 Follow lines appended to a file, or append current time to a file at intervals.
 Written in Rust, makes use of the inode notify (inotify) kernel subsystem.
+Build with `cargo build --all --all-targets --profile release`.
 ```
 $ watcheRS --help
 Read, follow and print out any changes in the specified file; or append current time to the file at intervals